Nicola Zagame: Personal life

-One of her hobbies is art, and some of it was displayed as part of an exhibit at the Hazelworth Regional Gallery and Arts Centre in 2008.
-She became a water polo player after being recruited from surf lifesaving when she was thirteen.
-She had a water polo scholarship with the New South Wales Institute of Sport.
-She plays for the Cronulla Sharks in the National Water Polo League where she has twice set single season scoring records.

-She attended Sydney University, where she studied medical radiation science, graduating in 2014.

-Zagame is a water polo coach and works at a shop making sandwiches.
+Zagame is a water polo coach.
 In 2017, she flew to Samoa to compete as one of the 24 contestants on Australian Survivor.
 She came in 6th place.

 Water polo

 Zagame plays as a centre back/driver and prefers to wear cap number eleven.
 She keeps a rock that she considers lucky in her pool bag.
 She started playing water polo as a thirteen-year-old in Sutherland, New South Wales having been recruited from Cronulla SLSC where was involved with surf lifesaving.
 At the time of her transition to water polo, she was a better surf swimmer than a stillwater swimmer.
 She has held a scholarship for water polo at the New South Wales Institute of Sport.
 In 2008, she competed in the Women's International Series.

 Club team

 Zagame is a member of and plays club water polo for the Cronulla Sharks Water Polo Club in the National Water Polo League.
 During the 2009 season, she scored 76 goals.
 She played for the team in 2010, including the finals tournament, during which she was named in the league final's All Star team.
 She has twice set season goal-scoring records while playing in the league, with the second time coming in a 2010 game when her team beat Adelaide at home in the Sutherland Leisure Centre.
 She challenges opposition players in such a way that it frequently results in her fouling out of games.
 She was the captain of the team during the 2011 season.
 In 2012, she played briefly with the club before taking a break from the team following their 18 February 2012 game to attend the national team training camp.
 Her last game before the break was against the Balmain Tigers.
 As a member of the team, she helped win the first two games of the season 8–4 and 7–4.